Quantum bit threads of MERA tensor network in large $c$ limit: Background Setup

 From above we also obtain a linear map, which denoted by $\beta(G,a,O;\mathcal T)$ in $Hom(V_S,V_T)$.
 The definition of quantum max-flow $QMF(G,a,O)$ for this second version is the maximum rank of $\beta(G,a,O;\mathcal T)$, similar to the first version.
 The difference is here: Conditions stated in Theorem 1 are insufficient to guarantee the equality $QMF=QMC$, even when the Hilbert space dimension is same in each edge in the graph.
+The restriction of tensor, or the quantum gate of circuit is more nontrivial than the first version of QMF/QMC.
+We have known the tensors of MERA network are restricted and the second version of QMF/QMC is more suitable for our discussion.
 We still need some additional conditions and we will discuss it latter.